collier-jo/oyster_card2/README.md

 As a customer
 When my journey is complete, I need the correct amount deducted from my card

+In order to pay for my journey
+As a customer
+I need to know where I've travelled from

 Domain Model::

 | Object     | Message |